prmadev/prma/content/posts/call-me-perma.md

 However, this change isn't indicative of a complete unveiling of my authentic self.
 Thus, referring to me by my previous name isn't as insensitive as the act of deadnaming.
 Rather, this transition signifies the inception of a renewed chapter, one marked by heightened purpose and intention.

-While I do prefer and hope for the usage of "<span class="person">Perma</span>" moving forward, I'm entirely at ease if you choose otherwise.
+While I do prefer and hope for the usage of "<span class="person p-name">Perma</span>" moving forward, I'm entirely at ease if you choose otherwise.
 Your decision in this regard is genuinely respected.